goyalpramod/goyalpramod.github.io/_blogs/evolution_of_LLMs.markdown

 It is rather straightforward, We know when we train a NN, we need to store the gradients for backpropagation.
 For large models this can get quite big.S
 So for some layers instead of storing it, we re-compute it during backprop.

+(Obviously much more goes into training the large scale LLMs we use nowdays, we will talk about them as we move forward)

 ### DistilBERT and Model Compression